Laura Fuentes

 Notes

-Other options instead of Cajun seasoning are veggie seasoning, Creole seasoning, Salmon seasoning, or your favorite all-purpose seasoning (same amounts).
+• Cajun seasoning can be swapped for veggie seasoning, Creole seasoning, Salmon seasoning, or your favorite all-purpose seasoning (same amounts).

 Equipment